markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 - **Value:** content of the XML file

 > [!NOTE]
 > The content of the file must be entered as a single line in the `Value` field.
 Use a text editor to remove any line breaks from the XML file, usually with a function called *join lines* or *linearize*.
 If customizations.xml is being modified directly instead of using the WCD editor, the XML brackets need to be escaped / replaced with \&lt; and \&gt; entity encodings.
-Single and double quote characters do not need to be escaped.
+Single and double quote characters don't need to be escaped.

 [!INCLUDE [provisioning-package-2](../../../includes/configure/provisioning-package-2.md)]